We respond with new considerations of divinity

 to play our small part in growing creation

-to what God would have it be.
+to what this God would have it be.